 Enter our pool umbrella.
-It seemed like the answer to all my sunny prayers.
+At first it seemed like the answer to all my sunny prayers.
 But even with weights, our pool umbrella came tumbling down.
+Plus those weights were not all that pleasing on the eye.
+Second of all is there ever such a thing as too many succulents?
+I think not.

-I was determined to not give up on my pool shade, so I took matters (and a few cinderblocks) into my own hands.
+I was determined to not give up on my pool shade, so this is how I took matters (and a few cinderblocks) into my own hands.

 I nabbed my cinderblocks from the home improvement store.
 They are really cheap.
 When I got home, I piled eight of those heavy suckers into a pattern on top of my umbrella stand.
 Good luck blowing over now, Mr. Umbrella.